Nactore-Org/Nacto-Care/README.md

    ```
    You can also [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the repository.

-2. Go to the frontend directory.
-Install dependencies
+2. From the root directory of the project, install dependencies
    ```bash
    npm install
    ```